 Recycle your happy moments.

 Think back to the times when you were happiest in your relationship.
 Reflect on the reasons you fell in love to begin with.
 Try to recreate those in whatever way you can.
 Maybe this means getting creative; if one of your happy moments was walking down the beach in Hawaii at sunset, grab some fake leis from the local party store, put on a sundress, and recreate the memory at home.
 Your spouse will appreciate the sentiment, and nostalgia will hit you like a wave.
+You should also check this post if you want to try sexting.

 Take a walk down memory lane.